maithili-k/lsg-pbs/source/pbs-jobs.rst

   6401.gb-ce-kun.els.sara.nl

-This command returns a jobID (e.g., here it is 6401) that can be used to monitor the progress of the job
+This command returns a jobID (e.g., here it is 6401) that can be used to monitor the progress of the job.

 12. Monitor the progress of your job
  .. code-block:: console